Click here for a quick link to the 2026 Summer competition site - to view fixtures, results and league tables.

 · Evening matches (from 6:30pm)

 If any pair/individual is not present at this start time (e.g. in the case of an evening match, 6:30pm) then that rubber will be forfeited.
+Please note the start time is when the first point of the match is to be played.
+Should teams wish to warm up they must make plans to arrive prior to the start time.

-Subsequent rubbers will be forfeited if pairs/individuals are a further 15 minutes late.
-So, in the case of an evening match the second rubber will be forfeited at 6:45 and the third rubber at 7:00.
+Subsequent rubbers will be forfeited if pairs/individuals are a further 30 minutes late.
+So, in the case of an evening match the second rubber will be forfeited at 7pm and the third rubber at 7:30pm.

 Please see the individual competition sections to establish when matches are played.